kumsomi/bottle-cart-ecom/README.md

 ## Bottle Cart
 ![icon-ecom](https://user-images.githubusercontent.com/54243544/180428735-8fa12051-83d5-48e1-b3f5-363a3d8e3631.png)

-BottleCart is an Ecommerce websites which sell all kinds of bottles.

-It is one stop solution for keeping you hydrated by adding various colors and mood.
+BottleCart is an eCommerce website that sells all kinds of bottles.
+It is the one-stop solution for keeping you hydrated by adding various colors and moods.

 Demo Link: https://bottlecart.netlify.app/